osrf-migration/vrx-wiki/tutorials/Driving.md

 ## Teleop: Gamepad ##

-To use a gamepad, we use the [joy](http://wiki.ros.org/joy) and [joy_teleop](http://wiki.ros.org/joy_teleop) packages, along with a custom [twist2thrust.py]( https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/nodes/twist2thrust.py) node to convert Twist messages from the standard telelop to two Float32 messages for the thruster plugin.
+To use a gamepad, we use the [joy](http://wiki.ros.org/joy) and [joy_teleop](http://wiki.ros.org/joy_teleop) packages, along with a custom [twist2thrust.py]( https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/nodes/twist2thrust.py) node to convert Twist messages from the standard teleop to two Float32 messages for the thruster plugin.
 The example is...

 ```
 roslaunch vrx_gazebo usv_joydrive.launch